Outline of a Basic HTML5 Web Page

 The New

-<body> <header><h1>Site title</h1></header> <nav>Site Navigation Device</nav> <main> Web page content </main> <div class="right"> Sidebar information </div> <footer>Footer information</footer> </body>
+<body> <header><h1>Site title</h1></header> <nav>Site Navigation Device</nav> <main> Web page content </main> <aside> Sidebar information </aside> <footer>Footer information</footer> </body>

 The Old

-<body> <div class="heading"><h1>Site title</h1></div> <div class="top-navigation">Site Navigation Device</div> <div class="main"> Web page content </div> <div class="right"> Sidebar information </div> <div class="footer">Footer information</div> </body>
+<body> <div class="heading"> <h1>Site title</h1> </div> <div class="top-navigation"> Site Navigation Device </div> <div class="main"> Web page content </div> <div class="column right"> Sidebar information </div> <div class="footer"> Footer information </div> </body>

-See also: Header Element
+👉See also: Header Element